saanna225/saanna225/README.md

 <details>
 <summary><b>⚓ About Me</b></summary>

-- 🌊 Currently learning: ML ops basics, better experiment tracking.
+- 🌊 Love for exploring Products seems to be never ending.
-- 🗺️ Interested in: medical imaging, agentic AI helpers, and clean dashboards.
+- 🗺️ Interested in: Agentic AI helpers, data visualization and product management.
-- 🪙 Fun fact: I like github for once.

 </details>